2000s commodities boom: Aftermath

 In the mid-2010s, China experienced a stock market crash and economic slowdown as it moved from manufacturing to a services industry.
 Leftist pink tide governments in Latin America who created unsustainable policies based on China's commodity trade in the 2000s began to experience economic difficulties and began to experience a political decline as income diminished due to the end of the commodities boom.
-This downturn in commodities prices also had an important effect on non-left aligned countries in Latin America such as Mexico, Colombia, Peru or Chile, whose economies are largely dependent on mineral resource extraction by foreign companies, plummeting the economic growth in those years.
+This downturn in commodities prices also had an important effect on non-left aligned countries in Latin America such as Mexico, Colombia, Peru or Chile, whose economies were largely dependent on mineral resource extraction by foreign companies, plummeting the economic growth in those years.
 However, these countries recovered economically when oil prices stabilized, unlike the Venezuelan economy.
 As oil prices declined, Russia also had its economy falter as a result of mismanagement.

 Synoptic chart on 1990–2010 prices

 All prices are in either £, €, $/US$ or A$, depending on the nationality of sources available.